Bidirectional Push Notifications for Large Message Payloads

 Apple Push Notification Service (APNS) for iOS

-PubNub also makes it easy to deliver push notifications to iOS devices including iPhones and iPads from your PubNub web or mobile application.
+PubNub also makes it easy to deliver mobile push notifications to iOS devices including iPhones and iPads from your PubNub web or mobile application.
 Like GCM, APNS is one-way communication, but has a message size limit of 256 bytes per notification payload.

 Check out the documentation with a full Objective-C tutorial for implementing APNS into your PubNub application.
 The tutorial includes an APNS architecture overview, how to set up an Apple and PubNub environment, and building and testing your APNS application.

-For mission critical messaging, we encourage you to check out utilizing our PubNub Data Streams publish and subscribe APIs to implement push notifications.
+For mission critical messaging, we encourage you to check out utilizing our PubNub Data Streams publish and subscribe APIs to implement mobile push notifications.
 Some of the advantages PubNub Data Streams is:

 - A low-latency bi-directional notification solution that can be delivered to any mobile device.